u6013779/exerVSchSillyCIAp1/README.md

 ## Working with Files and Folders and GitHub Pages in GitHub

-This tutorial shows some ways of working with files and folders when working with web content.
+This tutorial shows some ways of working with files and folders when working with web content in GitHub.
 I also demonstrate turning on GitHub Pages to display rendered web content. https://youtu.be/xivy_tPJxBA